 Color Pattern: Pure white translucent color is arguably only reserved for “true” Snowball Shrimp, however, some do have a slight blue tint.

 Unique Traits: Visual striking contrast against dark backgrounds and plant backdrops.
-Female Snowball shrimp are larger and creamier in color than their male counterparts and can be identified by their saddle and curved underbelly.
+Female Snowball shrimp are larger than their male counterparts and can be identified by their saddle and curved underbelly.

 Tank Requirements